grgsailesh85/AmazonClone/README.md

 Feel free to explore the code and use it as a reference for own learning journey in web development!

-In this section, we'll provide a brief overview of the main functionalities implemented in the Amazon clone project and explain the logic behind them.
+In this section, I'll provide a brief overview of the main functionalities implemented in the Amazon clone project and explain the logic behind them.

 `if(n > 0){
     n–-;